SourMesen/Mesen/Docs/README.md

 It requires hugo to build.
 You can download  hugo here: [https://gohugo.io/](https://gohugo.io/).

-Use the "build.cmd" batch file to build a copy of the documentation - it will be saved to the "public" subfolder.
+Use the "build.cmd" batch file to build a copy of the documentation - it will be saved to the "docs" subfolder.